Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series400/example400__Custom__NestedMessaging/ReadMe.txt

-This application demonstrates basic usage of the EMA library while using nested messaging feature and parsing of custom OMM Data data from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library while using nested messaging feature and parsing of custom OMM Data data from an OMM Provider application, or from an Advanced Distribution Server.

 example400__Custom__NestedMessaging opens up a parent stream on which, when this stream is open / ok, it opens a sub stream.
 This is also known as nested